Wujidadi/PangTshiu/README.md

 Converts a Base62 number string to a decimal number string.

-### Base64

-Utility class built on PHP's base64 functions, adding features and encapsulation.
+### Base64: built on PHP's base64 functions, adding features and encapsulation

 #### Base64::urlSafeEncode